Before And After

 Has anyone ever told you a secret that, in an instant, changed everything?
 It usually happens in a very private place — at the kitchen table, maybe, or in the close confines of a car.
 The teller was likely someone close to you.
 A lover.
 A family member.
 Your oldest friend.
 Telling you, I was raped.
 Or Our cousin Jason abused me.
 Saying something you might have wished, for one selfish moment, hadn't been said.

 And how did you respond?
 You listened.
 You tried to take it in.
 But I guarantee, since I've been there, that you also immediately started thinking about what you should do.
 The panicked feeling that overtakes a person when something feels broken is countered by a core urge: to fix things.
-So you say to your hurting loved one, Let's go tp the cops.
+So you say to your hurting loved one, Let's go to the cops.
 Or I want to kill him.

 What happens after such an encounter depends on so many factors.
 Maybe there is a route to take, and together, you and your loved one start to explore it.
 You call a family meeting.
 You start looking for a therapist, or a lawyer.
 There's more shock, more pain, and eventually, some kind of healing.
 Or the pain never heals, but at least the wound is touching air.